Resorts

 A comparison of slope rating and steepness (Source: Stephanieking, CC BY-SA 4.0, via Wikimedia Commons)

-The Green Circle (aka Beginner Trails)
+Green Circle (aka Beginner Trails)

 Green circle

 • Schoolmarm at Keystone (Colorado): This is a 3.5-mile-long trail that winds through the scenic mountain scenery and offers gentle slopes and wide curves.
 It is one of the longest green circle trails in the country and a great way to enjoy the views and the fresh air.
-It is also one of the first trails to open at Keystone each season, so you know that it will be available and well maintained throughout the season
+It is also one of the first trails to open at Keystone each season, so you know that it will be available and well-maintained throughout the season

 • Home Run at Park City (Utah): This is a 3.5-mile-long trail that runs from the top of the Bonanza Express lift to the base area.
 It is a suitable place to graduate from after the bunny hill and has incredible views of the surrounding Wasatch mountains.

-The Blue Square: Intermediate Trails
+Blue Square: Intermediate Trails

 Blue square

 • Riva Ridge at Vail (Colorado): This is the longest run at Vail, spanning over four miles and dropping over 3,000 feet.
-It technically starts as a black diamond rated run at the top, but about 1/3 of the way down the Trans Montane catwalk cuts across it and it becomes a legendary blue run.
+It technically starts as a black diamond-rated run at the top, but about 1/3 of the way down, the Trans Montane catwalk cuts across it, and it becomes a legendary blue run.
 If you skied the whole thing, it would take you right down the heart of the resort and back to the main base

 • Ruthie’s Run at Aspen (Colorado): This is a classic run that offers stunning views of the town of Aspen and the surrounding mountains.
-It essentially follows the lift line of Ruthie’s, a rare high-speed triple chair and serves as a world cup downhill course each year.
+It essentially follows the lift line of Ruthie’s, a rare high-speed triple chair, and serves as a World Cup downhill course each year.
 It is a fun run that is always groomed and features some fun faces and rolling terrain.
 Very lap-able.

 • Elk Park Meadows at Big Sky (Montana): This is a fun run with some widely spaced trees and immaculate grooming off the Thunder Wolf 4 chair at the lower part of Andesite Mountain.
-It is a great spot to take a few warm-up laps, alternating between this run and the Super-G course feeling of nearby Big Horn, also accessible from the Thunder Wolf 4 chair.
+It is a great spot to take a few warm-up laps, alternating between this run and the Super-G course feel of nearby Big Horn, also accessible from the Thunder Wolf 4 chair.

-The Black Diamond: Advanced Trails
+Black Diamond: Advanced Trails

 Black diamond

 • Castlerock Run at Sugarbush (Vermont): This trail is classic New England skiing.
 It is a tight and popular line that is rarely groomed, meaning it will give your quads a workout.
-It is one of thesignature runs in the Castlerock pod, which exclusively relies on natural snow to open.
+It is one of the signature runs in the Castlerock pod, which exclusively relies on natural snow to open.
 It also offers spectacular views of the Mad River Valley and the Green Mountains.

 • Ptarmigan at Lake Louise (Alberta): This trail is one that can be an excellent introduction to black diamond skiing out west.
 Generally wide open and often groomed, it descends the backside of Lake Louise and offers multiple opportunities to try out some nearby tree runs that are also rated as black diamonds.
 The best part about the tree runs?
-Little commitment needed, as you can bail out back to the main trail pretty easily.
+Little commitment is needed, as you can bail out back to the main trail pretty easily.
 The run connects back to the Ptarmigan lift, making it easy to lap.

 • Alf's High Rustler at Alta (Utah): This trail is named after Alf Engen, a legendary Norwegian-American skier who founded the ski school at Alta and pioneered many of the runs in the area.
 It also technically should be a double black diamond.
-It is a steep and narrow chute that drops from the top of the ridge to the base of the Collins lift, offering spectacular views of the base area and far side of the Little Cottonwood Canyon.
+It is a steep and narrow chute that drops from the top of the ridge to the base of the Collins lift, offering spectacular views of the base area and the far side of the Little Cottonwood Canyon.
 You can expect moguls all the way down unless there was a fresh dump of snow.
-So why is it only listed as a single black diamond given its difficulty?
-It’s because Alta only has ratings up to single black diamond.
+So why is it listed as only a single black diamond, given its difficulty?
+It’s because Alta only has ratings up to a single black diamond.
 More on that a bit later.

 The Double Black Diamond: Expert Trails